r3jo1/BottomNavitaionView-fragment/README.md

 ### BottomNavigationView, NavController, Fragments

-In this project, I've created a bottom navigation bar using the Navigation UI to switch between fragments.
+In this project, I've created a `bottom navigation bar` using the `Navigation UI` to switch between `fragments`.